mecid/mecid.github.io/_posts/2019-05-29-the-power-of-delegate-design-pattern.md

 Last week before WWDC and everybody so excited about new features which we will have just in a few days.
 However, let's keep posts related to WWDC for next week.
 This week we are going to talk about my favorite design pattern *Delegate*. *Delegate* is the most straightforward and powerful pattern.

+{% include friends.html %}

->In software engineering, the delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as an inheritance.
+In software engineering, the delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as an inheritance.
 In delegation, an object handles a request by delegating to a second object (the delegate).
 A delegate is a helper object, but with the original context.

 #### Protocols
 We use *Delegate* pattern every day, and iOS SDK uses it in many places.
 For example, *UITableView* delegates to *UITableViewDataSource* populating the table with cells, it also delegates cell selection and other actions to *UITableViewDelegate*.
 Another excellent example of delegate patters is *FlowController* or *Coordinators*. *ViewControllers* delegates navigation logic to *Coordinator*.
 I have separated post about [extracting navigation logic into FlowControllers](/2019/02/20/navigation-with-flow-controllers).